ValdemarGr/gql/docs/server/schema/structuring_apps.md

 * What up-front work can be done to minimize the overhead in introducing new types.
 * How is (mutual) recursion handled between different domains.

+Recursive datatypes are notoriously difficult to deal with.
+In functional programming lazyness is often exploited as a solution to introduce cyclic data, but can easily accidentally introduce infinite recursion.

 ## Seperating domains
 Partially applying all needed dependencies can be expressed with a class.
 ```scala mdoc